VSG-UTD/tutorials/README.md

 # tutorials

-Tutorials covered at weekly meets
+This repository contains the tutorials contributed by members at the weekly meets.

+Credits to all where credits are due.